CamHenlin/MessagesForMacintosh/README.md

 ![messages for macintosh](/images/messagesformacintosh.png)

+## How to use Messages for Macintosh
+There are two setup guides for Messages for Macintosh:

+- [the user-facing setup guide](https://henlin.net/), for users not interested in exploring the development workflow.
+This is the article you want if you just want to use your old Mac to chat.
+- [the developer-facing setup guide](https://henlin.net/), which explains how to set Messages for Macintosh up in such a way that you can make modifications to its different pieces

 ## Technologies
 Messages for Macintosh is built on a lot of technologies.
 The READMEs of each of these is each worth familiarizing yourself with if you would like to contribute to Messages for Macintosh: